samuelt525/Vybify/README.md

 # Vybify

+Project was made in 2020.
+Transfered from Gitlabs to Github.

 This project is intented to provide additional functionality beyond the default Spotify suggestions.
 Specifically, this application will take the name of a provided song and generate a playlist of songs with a similar mood, tempo and key.